+Seeing all of the new snow outside motivated me to draw “Let it Snow” on the chalkboard in our kitchen.
+Enjoy!
+I’m amazed that here in Michigan, the news is filled with the threat of snow as if it’s out of the ordinary.
+It’s Michigan!
+It doesn’t take too much snow for schools to call a “snow day.”
+Schools close because of hazardous road conditions and extreme cold to make sure kids are safe.
 Winter on Mackinac Island is different.
-Snow is welcomed with open arms by the people who live on the island year round and they know that there really is no “snow day” when the Mackinac Island School is closed for snow and cold.
-If that were the case, it would be closed all winter.
-With the magic that Mackinac brings, a Mackinac winter is like living in a beautiful snow globe.
+Snow is welcomed with open arms by the people who live on the island all year and they know that there really is no “snow day” when the Mackinac Island School is closed for snow.
+If that were the case, the school would be closed all winter.
+A Mackinac winter is like living in a beautiful snow globe.

-Islanders don’t complain about having to put on all of their winter gear, even when it’s – 18 degrees with wind chill because the colder it is and more snow they have, the happier they are!
+Islanders don’t complain about having to put on all of their winter gear, even when it’s cold out with lots of snow because the more snow they have, the happier they are!
 That’s what we call Pure Mackinac!
-This year on the island like most, the first snow rarely sticks, so one day they could be riding snowmobiles, the next day, walking a mile or more to school and the next day riding their bikes in the cold, or freezing rain.
-I enjoy bike riding in the winter and get bundled up each time, but I choose when I ride and how long.
+This year on the island like most, the first snow rarely sticks, so one day island residents could be riding their snowmobiles, the next day, walking a mile or more to school and the next day riding their bikes in the cold, or freezing rain.
 On Mackinac, winter biking is a way of life.

 The Mackinac Island school has skis that have been purchased by the Mackinac Island Recreation Department (MIRD) and the school makes it a regular activity to take the kids out for outdoor exercise so they can also learn how to properly navigate the snow safely in winter.

 There’s also an ice rink located at Fort Mackinac that everyone enjoys.
-This year, ice has formed but boats can still navigate the waters but islanders wait with eager anticipation for the ice to get rock solid and form what is called, the Ice Bridge – when Mackinac Island is connected to the mainland by thick ice.
-I saw the Ice Bridge movie and recorded it on PBS a few years ago and last year, my wife bought me a DVD of it.
+Recently, ice has formed and the boats aren’t able to navigate the waters and with the snow and frigid, below zero temperatures, the airplanes were grounded also.
+Now, the islanders wait with eager anticipation for the ice to get rock solid and form what is called, the Ice Bridge – when Mackinac Island is connected to the mainland by thick ice.
+I love the movie Ice Bridge and recorded it on PBS and a few years ago, and in one of our many trips to Mackinac, my wife bought me a DVD of it.
 Every time I watch it, I’m brought back in time once again to my home away from home.
-While it’s winter now, it’s not too early to reserve your rooms for the 2017 season which starts on Friday, May 5th 2017.
+While it’s winter now, it’s not too early to reserve your rooms for the 2019 season which starts on Friday, May 3rd 2019.
 It’ll be here before you know it.
 Give us a call at 800-241-3341 to make your reservations.
+See you soon!